-- Seed: fundamentally, this round of funding provides companies with the capital to convert their vision into an operating business.
+- Seed: fundamentally, Seed investors and this round of funding provide companies with the capital to convert their vision into an operating business.
 This allows the company to conduct further market research, hire more people to allow founders to focus on growth, and start automating and setting up processes.
 At this stage, the company should find a specific target customer and master a way to market their product or service.

 - Post Series A: beyond series A, startups start converting into an enterprise, with dozens of employees and stable but growing revenue.
 They are usually recognizable in the market and funding required beyond this is usually to sustain growth, work towards becoming a market leader or in some cases to expand to new markets or verticals.